cemmanuelonyema/Obodos/README.md

 ### The challenge

-Your challenge is to integrate with the [REST Countries V2 API](https://restcountries.com/#api-endpoints-v2) to pull country data and build out the project to the designs inside the `/design` folder.
+The challenge is to integrate with the [REST Countries V2 API](https://restcountries.com/#api-endpoints-v2) to pull country data and build out the project to the designs inside the `/design` folder.

 Users should be able to: